MarcialRosales/rabbitmq-developer-guide/messageDelivery.md

 ### Do not requeue poison messages
 Try to avoid requeuing messages that are likely to be repeatedly rejected by the consumer (poison messages).
-Poison message: contains badly formatted payload or invalid data.
+<b>Poison message</b>: A message that contains badly formatted payload or invalid data.
 Sending it back to the queue is simply a waste of resources because the broker will keep delivering and the consumers will keep rejecting it.

+<b>Java AMQP</b>
-Wrap your consumers around a filter that based on the type of exception, it decides whether to requeue or not the message.
-This feature is available in Spring AMQP (FatalExceptionStrategy).
+Wrap your consumers around a filter that based on the type of exception, it decides whether to requeue or reject the message.

+<b>Spring AMQP</b>
+When a listener throws an exception, it is wrapped in a `ListenerExecutionFailedException` and, normally the message is rejected and requeued by the broker.
+Setting `defaultRequeueRejected` in the `MessageListenerContainer` to false will cause messages to be discarded (or routed to a dead letter exchange).
+The listener can throw an `AmqpRejectAndDontRequeueException` to conditionally control this behavior.

+If your application relies on Spring `MessageConverter`, Spring can fail to convert the message without our application knowing it.
+When this situation occurs, Spring will automatically throw `MessageConversionException` which is handled by the `ErrorHandler` configured in the `MessageListenerContainer`.
+The default implementation is  `ConditionalRejectingErrorHandler` which automatically rejects the message.
+We can customize this class by injecting our implementation of `FatalExceptionStrategy`.

 ### Handle outage of external parties
 Sometimes, our consumers need to talk to an external service over the network, say a database or a log repository like Splunk, or any other service you can think of.
 Plan in advance in case of outage of that external service.